mcdonagh/QoL-Utilities/README.md

 <h2 id='smn'>Summoning Mounts & Pets</h2>

 Pretty much exactly what the title says: allows you to summon Mounts and Battle Pets.
-Mount summoning is done based on current location and riding skill, eg. summoning a ground mount when you have the riding skill for flying but are in an area where you cannot fly.
+Mount summoning is done based on current location and riding skill, ie. summoning a ground mount when you have the riding skill for flying but are in an area where you cannot fly.
 You can also restrict mount summoning further by limiting the choices to your favorited mounts.
-Battle Pet summoning is based soley on whether you are choosing to summon favorted pets.
+Battle Pet summoning is based soley on whether you are choosing to summon favorited pets.
 Current state of summoning is reported at player logon and on reload.
 > The logon/reload report is turned **off** by default.
 > Mount summoning being restricted to favorites is turned **on** by default.